uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_layout.md

 ![!Basic file browser for OOD.](./images/file_browser.png)

 1. **Quick Access Directories**: These button provide you a one click navigation to your most common workspaces (your Home, Data, or Scratch directory).
-1. **Operations Control Bar**: This bar packed with action-oriented buttons that allow you to quickly open in Terminal, Create new file, and new directory, or Upload, Download, Copy/Move, or Delete files.
+1. **Operations Control Bar**: This bar packed with action-oriented buttons that allow you to quickly open in Terminal, Create new file, and new directory, or upload, download, copy/move, or Delete files or directories.
-1. **Path Control Bar**: The control bar that displays your current location and allows.
-The change directory option allow you to quickly jump to any path including the parent directories.
+1. **Path Control Bar**: The control bar that displays your current location.
+The change directory option allow you to quickly jump to any path including the parent directories while the copy path button allow you to copy your current working path.
-1. **Custom view and metadata**: check "show dotfiles" to view hidden files, and owner/Mode to view permission of the directory/file.
+1. **Custom view and metadata**: check "Show Dotfiles" to view hidden files, and Owner/Mode to view permission of the directory/file.
 1. **File and Folders List**: The interactive area where you can open folders or select files to edit.

 ### Renaming File